jpralves10/java-8-Treinamento/capitulo_01.md

-# 1º Capítulo - Encapsulation and Immutable Classes
+# 1. Encapsulation and Immutable Classes

 ## Objetivos do Exame

-*Implement encapsulation.* <bt>
+*Implement encapsulation.* <br>
-*Create and use singleton classes and immutable classes.* <bt>
+*Create and use singleton classes and immutable classes.* <br>
-*Develop code that uses static keyword on initialize blocks, variables, methods, and classes.* <bt>
+*Develop code that uses static keyword on initialize blocks, variables, methods, and classes.* <br>
 *Develop code that uses final keyword.*

 ### Encapsulation